donkirkby/live-py-plugin/README.md

 [zenodo]: https://zenodo.org/badge/latestdoi/4332096

-Live coding tightens the feedback loop between making a change to your code and seeing the change in behaviour.
+Live coding tightens the feedback loop between making a change to your code and seeing the behaviour change.
 As you type your code, it will run over and over, showing a visualization of the program state, a matplotlib graph, a Pillow image, or turtle graphics.
 If you make a mistake, you'll immediately see the problem and where it went wrong.